Vino92babu/Automation-Portfolio/project1-automation/README.md

  ## Test Case Overview
  Steps Covered
-- Open browser and navigate to the site
+- Open the browser and navigate to the site
-- Select items: Brocolli, Tomato, Pumpkin, Mango, Pomegranate, Almonds, Cashews
+- Select items: Broccoli, Tomato, Pumpkin, Mango, Pomegranate, Almonds, Cashews
 - Click Cart and Proceed to Checkout
 - Apply promo code: rahulshettyacademy
-- Wait for success message using Explicit Wait
+- Wait for the success message using Explicit Wait
 - Print the promo confirmation message
 - Close the browser

 ---

-# Day 10 – Fluent Wait in Selenium with TestNG
+# Fluent Wait in Selenium with TestNG

 This project demonstrates the use of **Fluent Wait** in Selenium WebDriver using Java and TestNG.
 It handles a real-time scenario where elements take time to become visible on a dynamically loaded page.